-Pandemic and Natural Disaster Preparedness
+Natural Disaster Preparedness

-- Maintain mobile work stations. - •Provide guidelines and protocols for health and safety measures for all staff, volunteers, interns and AmeriCorps members. - Purchase respirators and other safety equipment to reduce impacts to service levels and provide a safe work environment
+- Maintain mobile work stations. - Provide guidelines and protocols for health and safety measures for all staff, volunteers, interns and AmeriCorps members. - Provide respirators and other safety equipment to reduce impacts to service levels and provide a safe work environment.

-Urban Forestry staff perform more than 1,000 site visits annually to help citizens manage their trees.
+Urban Forestry staff perform more than 1,000 site visits annually to assess and evaluate trees.